Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 Okay, so we've covered some of the logistics of getting to Staniel Cay.
 Now it's time to dive into the crystal-clear waters and see what we find.

-Staniel Cay is an excellent base for exploring The Exumas.
+Staniel Cay is an excellent base for exploring the nearby islands of The Exumas.
 I spent two days on a boat seeing as much as possible.

 Yet, one of the most popular things to do in The Bahamas, and the Caribbean, is a five-minute boat ride away.